 30 Day History / Data since Last Bid Change

-Flexible Buffer Time for Sales Attribution - 3 / 5 / 7 Days
+Flexible Buffer Time for Sales Attribution: 1-14 Days

-By default the Automated Rules will wait 7 days to check if any conditions are met to account for longer sales attributions.
+By default the Automated Rules bases on sales data (ACOS, revenure, order & CR) will wait 5 days to check if any conditions are met to account for longer sales attributions.

-This buffer time can be manually reduced to 5 or 3 days at the top right of each rule-set:
+This buffer time can be manually adjusted at the top right of each rule-set:

-A detailed Explanation about the sales attribution for Sponsored Products and Headline Search Ads can be found in this article (click here).
+A detailed explanation about the sales attribution for Sponsored Products and Sponsored Brands can be found in this article (click here).

 Weighing Caution vs Accuracy